Check out our altogether creative camp options below.

 Camp Registration and Fee Policy

-Registration for the 2021 Fall Semester is now open!
+Registration for the 2022 Winter/Spring Semester is now open!
 Registration will remain open while space permits.
 For camps, registration will close the Friday prior to the beginning of the camp week.

 Classes, camps, workshops & special events may be canceled if minimum participation is not reached.
 Participants enrolled in any instructional class, camp, workshop or special event that is canceled by the Carrollton Center for the Arts will receive a full refund or may transfer the registration fee to another program being offered during that semester of programming.

 All class days and/or times are subject to change.
 The Carrollton Center for the Arts reserves the right to cancel and/or combine classes based on enrollment.

 Participants who cancel their registration prior to the beginning of a program will receive reimbursement, minus a 20% handling fee.
 NO REFUND will be made after the first camp/class session.
 No refunds will be made on theatre/concert tickets sold.
 Hardships will be handled on an individual basis and MUST BE delivered in writing to the Superintendent of Arts.
 Please allow four weeks for reimbursement.

 Lunch & Snacks

 Full day campers will need to bring a sack lunch that does not need to be refrigerated.
 The center does have vending machines.
 For all camps, the center will provide one snack during the camp day.
 If a child has a food allergy, we ask parents to send a snack for their child.